bumi/ln-markdown-to-pdf/README.md

 ## Client

-The API client uses faraday and the faraday_ln_paywall middleware to automatically pay the lightning invoice for every request.
+The API client uses the [faraday HTTP library](https://github.com/lostisland/faraday) and the [faraday_ln_paywall middleware](https://github.com/bumi/faraday_ln_paywall) to automatically pay the lightning invoice for every request.

 Have a look at the [code in client.rb](https://github.com/bumi/ln-markdown-to-pdf/blob/master/client.rb) and have a look at the [faraday lightning middleware](https://github.com/bumi/faraday_ln_paywall#readme)